-Whatever the reason, it’s good governance and a best practice for organizations in the NPO space to conduct audits as they are a key way to provide transparency, accountability, and assure regulatory compliance to all stakeholders.
+Whatever the reason, it’s good governance and a best practice for organizations in the NPO space to conduct audits.
+Audits are a crucial way to provide transparency and accountability and assure regulatory compliance to all stakeholders.

 A nonprofit audit will help strengthen the organization's financial reporting, assuring donors, funders, and the general public that money invested into or given to the organization has been spent responsibly.

-The Role of the Board Members and Management in a Nonprofit Audit
+The Role of the Nonprofit's Board Members and Management in an Audit

-The organization’s management will also play an integral role in preparing audit documentation and allowing access to the key personnel that will be able to provide the audit evidence.
-The more that management does to prepare in advance of, and be available during the audit, the faster the audit process will be, and the easier it will be to keep costs down.
+The organization’s management will also play an integral role in preparing audit documentation and allowing access to the key personnel who will be able to provide the audit evidence.
+The more management does to prepare in advance of and be available during the audit, the faster the audit process will be, and the easier it will be to keep costs down.
+In short, management should:

 1. Set up an audit committee

 An audit requires many players to ensure success.
-Larger organizations often have an audit committee, however, smaller or mid-sized NPOs usually do not have the budget for establishing a dedicated audit team.
+Larger organizations often have an audit committee; however, smaller or mid-sized NPOs usually do not have the budget to establish a dedicated audit team.
+Nonetheless, having a few senior managers as point persons or internal leads during the audit is helpful for the auditors and the non-profit's other staff.

-2. Check the numbers and ensure your books are up to date
+2. Check financials and ensure your books are up to date

-A nonprofit audit will be executed more smoothly if all of the accounts — specifically the trial balance, statement of operations, and statement of financial position — are up to date before it begins.
-Any accounts that have problems will cause delays in the audit process, and delays mean more fees.
+A nonprofit audit will be executed more smoothly if all accounts — specifically the trial balance, statement of operations, and statement of financial position — are up to date before it begins.
+Any accounts with problems will cause delays in the audit process, which means more fees.

 3. Meet with the auditors for a pre-audit meeting

-The pre-audit meeting also provides the audit committee with the opportunity to raise any concerns or issues about a specific financial area they want to ensure is included in the work plan.
-Your auditor might also have questions such as:
+The pre-audit meeting also allows the audit committee to raise any concerns or issues about a specific financial area they want to ensure is included in the work plan.
+Your auditor might ask about the following issues:

 - Which individuals are responsible for what tasks?